OliverAHolmes/geonotes-express-react/README.md

 <!-- RUN -->
 ## Run

-To run the project locally you can run the Express API server on one terminal and the React front-end server on another.
+To run the project locally you can run the Express API server on one terminal and the React front-end server on another:

 1. Open a terminal and run:
    ```sh